Renting and need Tenant Protection?

 What is the difference between Renters and Tenant Liability Insurance?

 Nothing!!
 And suppose someone is injured in your unit, be that a bypasser or visiting you.
 In that case, the insurance will pay for a specific amount of medical costs, lawsuits, and other potentially costly issues.
+Take for example, in the situation that you accidentally or unintentionally:-

 What does Tenant Insurance cover?